-Sequence diagrams are used in the analysis and design phases.
+A sequence diagram is used in UML to describe the analysis and design phases.
 It's an interaction diagram that details how operations are carried out.
-Sequence diagram is often used to depict the chronologically-structured event flow through a use case.
+A sequence diagram is often used to depict the chronologically-structured event flow through a use case.
 It's good at presenting the communication relationships between objects; and what messages trigger those communications.

-Lifeline represents typical instances of the components or classes in your system.
-Messages are shown as arrows.
+A lifeline represents typical instances of the components or classes in your system.
+The messages are shown as arrows.
 They can be complete, lost or found; synchronous or asynchronous; call or signal.
 Activate is used to denote participant activation.
 Once a participant is activated, its lifeline appears.
-Objects are model elements that represent instances of a class or of classes.
-Classes in UML show architecture and features of the designed system.
-Actor specifies a role played by a user or any other system that interacts with the subject.
+The objects are model elements that represent instances of a class or classes.
+The classes in UML show architecture and features of the designed system.
+The actor specifies a role played by a user or any other system that interacts with the subject.

 UML Activity Diagram

-The purpose of activity diagram is to describe the procedural flow of actions as part of a larger activity.
-It is used to model how activities are coordinated to provide a service; to show the events needed to achieve some operation, and to illustrate how the events in a single use case relate to one another.
+The purpose of an activity diagram is to describe the procedural flow of actions as part of an activity.
+It is used to model how activities are coordinated to provide a service, to show the events needed to achieve some operation, and to illustrate how the events in a single-use case relate to one another.

-Activity diagrams consist of activities, states and transitions between activities and states.
-The initial state is the starting point on the activity diagram.
+The activity diagrams consist of activities, states, and transitions between activities and states.
+The initial state is the starting point in the activity diagram.
 It is the point at which you begin reading the action sequence.
 An activity is a unit of work that needs to be carried out.
-State defines current condition of an event or activity.
+The state defines the current condition of an event or activity.
 Decision activity is introduced in UML to support conditionals in activities.
 It shows where the exit transition from a state or activity may branch in alternative directions depending on a condition.
-The bar represents synchronization of the completion of those activities.
-Control flow in computer science refers to the order in which the individual statements, instructions or function calls of an imperative or a declarative program are executed or evaluated.
-An object flow is the same thing as a control flow, but it is shown as a dashed line instead of a solid one.
+The bar represents the synchronization of the completion of those activities.
+Control flow in computer science refers to the order in which the individual statements, instructions, or function calls of an imperative or a declarative program are executed or evaluated.
+An object flow is the same thing as control flow, but it is shown as a dashed line instead of a solid one.

 UML Collaboration Diagram

 A collaboration diagram is used to describe a collection of objects that interact to implement some behavior within a context.
-It's used to model system functionality, which in specific, visualize the relationship between objects collaborating to perform a particular task and model the logic of the implementation for a complex operation.
+It's used to model system functionality, which is more specifically, visualize the relationship between objects collaborating to perform a particular task and model the logic of the implementation for a complex operation.

-Collaboration diagram is also called communication diagram or interaction diagram.
-It consists of object, multi-object, actor, association role, delegation, link to self, constraint and note.
-Objects are model elements that represent instances of a class or of classes.
-Multi-object represents a set of lifeline instances.
-Link-to-self is used to link a message which can be sent from an object to itself.
+The collaboration diagram is also called a communication diagram or interaction diagram.
+It consists of an object, multi-object, actor, association role, delegation, link to self, constraint, and note.
+Objects are model elements that represent instances of a class or classes.
+A multi-object represents a set of lifeline instances.
+A link-to-self is used to link a message which can be sent from an object to itself.

 UML Class Diagram

 A UML class diagram is not only used to describe the object and information structures in an application, but also show the communication with its users.
-It provides a wide range of usages; from modeling the static view of an application to describing responsibilities for a system.
-Composition is a special type of aggregation that denotes a strong ownership.
+It provides a wide range of usages, from modeling the static view of an application to describing responsibilities for a system.
+The composition is a special type of aggregation that denotes strong ownership.

 UML Component Diagram

 It allows application designers to verify that a system's required functionality is being implemented by components, thus ensuring that the final system will be acceptable.
-What's more, component diagram is useful communication tool among stakeholders to discuss, analyze or improve a system design.
+What's more, the component diagram is a useful communication tool among stakeholders to discuss, analyze, or improve system design.